SonyCSLParis/vqcpc-bach/docs/index.md

 the soprano part in a given cluster is not greater than a sixth.
-This behaviour can be explained as the soprano voice tends to be more regular than the other voices in the particular case of Bach chorales (it is often composed of contiguous notes).
+This behaviour can be explained as the soprano voice tends to be more regular than the other voices in the particular case of Bach chorales (it is often composed of conjunct notes).

 <img class="recimg" src="exemples/clusters/clusters_distill.gif">